 39. Decrease in ruminative thoughts

-Ruminative thoughts can be described as thoughts that enter your mind, seemingly out of nowhere, that cause you to worry or stress about the past or something that happened to you.
+Ruminative thoughts can be described as thoughts that enter your mind, seemingly out of nowhere, that causes you to worry or stress about the past or something that happened to you.
 Researchers looking at understanding the relationship between mindfulness meditation and aging found that participants practicing during the trial had a decrease in ruminative thoughts.

 40. Shift in perceiving things as threats to challenges